DCS-training/IntroToTextAnalysis/README.md

 2. Now click the blue 'Upload' button to load it into Noteable
 3. Once the file has been uploaded, click on the filename to start the Notebook

-NOTE: The notebooks are numbered sequentially 1-4 and the intention is that you work on them in that order, completing the first before moving on to the next.

 ### 2. Installing Python via Anaconda